 6. Store in the fridge for up to a year.
 You can use this right away, but it will continue to improve in flavor over the next two weeks in the fridge.

 Mustard seeds range in color from yellow (sometimes called white) to black.
-They're spicier the darker colored they are.
+The darker the color, the spicier they are.
 If you like a spicier mustard, go ahead and use 2 Tbsp. yellow and 2 Tbsp. brown or black.

 Have fun experimenting with different flavors!
 Some suggestions are garlic, horseradish, cumin, caraway seeds, herbs.
 You could add more honey or maple syrup for a sweeter mustard.
 You can also experiment with different vinegars and liquids.

-I use a lot of mustard and because it lasts for a long time, I usually make up a double batch in a quart jar.
+I use a lot of mustard and because it lasts for a long time, I usually make up a double batch.

-Add a pinch of turmeric if you'd like a more golden color like the picture above.
+Add a couple pinches of turmeric, if you'd like a more golden color like the picture above.